Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: Time complexity

 \section{Time complexity}

 Here we study the time complexity of the value iteration of algorithms (algorithm \ref{alg:SALp} and algorithm \ref{alg:SLp}) for $L_p$ robust MDPs (when nominal reward and nominal transition kernel are known) and compare it to the non-robust counterpart.
 Precisely, we compare the number of iterations required for value iteration to converge to $\epsilon$ close to the optimal value function for different robust MDPs. \\ Value (or Q-value) iterations discussed above, have mainly two parts where they differ: a) reward cost: effective reward calculation (essentially $\kappa_p$ ) b) action cost: choosing the optimal actions.
-Non-robust MDPs requires constant time to calculate reward as there is no penalty, and it takes $O(A)$ time to compute action as we need to find the best action.
+Non-robust MDPs require constant time to calculate reward as there is no penalty, and it takes $O(A)$ time to compute action as we need to find the best action.
 For $p=1,2,\infty$, calculation of $\kappa_p$ and evaluation of robust Bellman operator is done exactly.
-Different robust MDPs requires different operations such as sorting of actions, sorting of value functions, calculation of best action, variance of value function ,etc that accounts for different complexity.
+Different robust MDPs require different operations such as sorting of actions, sorting of value functions, calculation of best action, variance of value function,etc that accounts for different complexity.
 For general $p$, both evaluation of $\kappa_p$ and robust Bellman operator is done approximately through binary search.
-That leads to an increased complexity, yet the increase is not significant.
+That leads to increased complexity, yet the increase is not significant.
 The results are summarized in the comparison table \ref{tb:time} and the proofs are in appendix \ref{app:timeComplexitySection}.
 Comparing the complexity in table \ref{tb:time}, shows that the $L_p$ robust MDPs are not harder than non-robust MDPs.
+It is noteworthy to see that at the limit $S\to \infty$ (keeping action space $A$ and tolerance $\epsilon$ constant), the complexity of all robust MDPs is the same as non-robust MDPs.
+It is also confirmed by experiments.